 The existence of the stock market benefits businesses, but it also helps investors by allowing them to make a profit.
 This does not mean that all investors will make a profit or that all investments will be profitable, but historically, there have been a lot of opportunities for a lot of people to make a lot of money.

 To get an idea of how much the stock market has benefited investors, let’s look at some historical returns and what those returns would mean for an investor.

-Over 90 years, from 1928 to 2016, the S&P 500 index (which, as we discussed earlier, is often used as a way to gauge the overall performance of the stock market) has had an average annual return of 9.8%.
-It’s important to remember that this number is an average.
-It does not mean that every year the stock market has returned 9.8%, only that over the course of 90 years, the average return for a year is 9.8%.
+Over 90 years, from 1928 to 2016, the S&P 500 index (which, as we discussed earlier, is often used to gauge the overall performance of the stock market) has had an average annual return of 9.8%.
+It’s important to remember that this number is average.
+It does not mean that the stock market has returned 9.8% every year, only that over the course of 90 years, the average return for a year is 9.8%.
 Some years have seen higher annual returns, and some have seen lower.